allan-walpy/my-dev-guide/code_conventions.md

 #### First namespace group

-> There used to be seperation between system + microsoft and third party namespaces, but on practice
+> There used to be separation between system + microsoft and third
-> microsoft official packages may include third party packages,
+> party namespaces, but on practice microsoft official packages may
+> include third party packages,
 > [for example `Newtonsoft.Json` is part of `Microsoft.Extensions.Configuration.Json`](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json/)

 System, microsoft and third-party packets.
 They go in this order: